goblinhack/c-plus-plus-examples/lambda/README.md

 ```
 Now the syntax is a bit obscure. "[]" is defined as the capture set and indicates
 what kind of things are accessible within the lambda:
 - [] means capture everything
 - [&zaphod] means capture the lvalue zaphod by reference so it can be modified
 - [=zaphod] capture by value

-"()" are the arguements to the lambda and "->" is used to specify the return
+- "()" are the arguements to the lambda
-type if that cannot be derived or is not clear.
+- "->" is used to specify the return type if that cannot be derived or is not
+clear to the reader.

 Lambas can also be generic.
 This is very similar to templating e.g.:
 ```C++